neuroinformatics-unit/gsoc/GSoC-2025/cellfinder: Improving cellfinder's classification algorithm (Srutanik).md

 ### Are you also applying to projects with other organisations in GSoC 2025?
 No, I am applying only to this project.

+***

+## Mini-proposal for working on API of the detect and classify module

+Apart from the work plan in the proposal described above, I would like to take on an additional work during this period of time.
+That includes finishing up my work on refactoring and clarifying the API as stated in my PR (in **Code Contribution**).

+That seems like a very interesting problem from a software point-of-view and as suggested by @alessandrofelder in his review, I would love to devote some time to this as well.